dejanu/az104/networking.md

 *  Azure VNets connect Azure resources (virtual machines, the Azure App Service Environment, AKS, and Azure Virtual Machine Scale Sets).
 You can use **service endpoints** to connect to other Azure resource types, such as Azure SQL databases and storage accounts.

 * Private endpoints: offer security access between Azure PaaS Services such as Storage, CosmosDB, SQL Database, and Azure-hosted services such as Virtual Machine on Azure backbone network.
+  - is private IP in the address space of the virtual network

+* Service endpoints: enables private IP addresses in the VNet to reach the endpoint of an Azure service without needing a public IP address on the VNet.

 * Virtual network endpoints extend the private address space in Azure